Saheba-T/Sidney_Crosby/scripts/data_analysis.md

 <img src="data_analysis_files/figure-gfm/unnamed-chunk-2-1.png" style="display: block; margin: auto;" />

-Not surprisingly, We see that the plot above in Figure 1.2 looks strikingly similar to the plot in Figure 1.1.
+Not surprisingly, we see that the plot above in Figure 1.2 looks strikingly similar to the plot in Figure 1.1.
 The total number of points Crosby earned by the end of each season is reflected by the number of games he managed to play.
 An interesting observation is despite playing